MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-usage.md

 ## Update the target of the route by replacing the target with a WASM file

-The next step in this tutorial is to configure a WASM file as the target of our route.
+The next step in this tutorial is to use a WASM file as the target of our route.
 We will use an existing WASM file, available in our wasm demos repository on github.
 The content of this plugin, called `wasm-target.wasm`, looks like:

 ````rust
 mod types;